PlumpMath/autolint-maven-plugin/README.md

   if you don't want to globally install autolint on a build server, but would rather bundle it with the project.

+Autolint also requires [node](http://nodejs.org/) to be available on the path.

 ## Running the plugin

     mvn autolint:verify